Careers & Internships

 Teen Lifeline has been on the front lines of suicide prevention in Arizona for the past 37 years.
 We work to provide essential support for teens throughout Arizona with our peer-to-peer crisis hotline; suicide prevention education and outreach in schools and the community; our Life Skills Development program for our teen volunteers; and our recently implemented Caring Contacts program that supports teens after an inpatient discharge.
 Our vision is that all youth possess a sense of connectedness and hope for their future by working to prevent teen suicide in Arizona through enhancing resiliency in youth and fostering supportive communities.

-If you are someone who shares a passion for our mission and has the drive to execute and lead our suicide prevention and awareness efforts in the Greater Tucson area, apply today!
+If you share a passion for our mission and would enjoy educating and raising awareness for youth mental health issues in the Greater Tucson area, apply today!

 Position Overview